timcheuk2/valentines/valentines-main/README.md

 ## Special thanks to Steph
 Thanks Steph for the code!
 I tweaked it to my girlfriends taste so I'm hoping she likes it.
+I TAKE NO OWNERSHIP OF THE ORIGINAL CODE.

 Video inspo: https://www.youtube.com/watch?v=_uM9ELZgPvU